What is a kidney stone?

 Risk factors that can be controlled:

-- Some medications can increase your risk of kidney stones.
-Common medications include diuretics and anti-viral medications.
+- Some medicines can increase your risk of kidney stones.
+Common medications include

 Risk factors that cannot be controlled: